 Make sure that you leave a lot of time to plan things if you intend on getting married in Portugal.
-There’s a great deal of places to choose from: deep valleys, wide rivers, waterfalls, lagoons and the rolling hills.
+Besides considering such things as wedding ceremony length, there are a great number of places and venues to choose from: deep valleys, wide rivers, waterfalls, lagoons and the rolling hills.
 Portugal’s beauty will ensure the happiest day of your life is spent in idyllic surrounds.

 This post is written by Julie Parker.
 Julie is a keen sun-worshipper, who spends most of her time with a book in one hand and a glass of wine in the other.
 As a mother of two, she’s always on the lookout for great family package holidays with lots to keep the kids entertained.